JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 60. Reworked logger strategy for logging in a multi-dll program.
         Factory now allows main to build a singleton file logger, that can be used anywhere in the dll stack.
         LOGGER #defines revised to a modern c++17 style (with lambdas).
+61. Fixed compile time disabling of logging (so that it too builds without errors or warnings).

 IN PROGRESS:
         1. Probably now need a way to disable logging for specific facilities/dlls.